 Instagram is tremendous for business!
 If you don’t have a business account set up with Instagram what are you waiting for?
 With over 800 million active users and growing, businesses would be foolish to ignore it.
 This social media powerhouse gives you the opportunity to reach a substantial number of people in different areas across the world.
-Even bloggers are flocking to Instagram now.
+Even bloggers and entrepreneurs are flocking to Instagram now.
 Using Instagram for business marketing can help you build your brand, get more traffic, grow your list of email subscribers and generate sales.
 Here’s 10 ways to improve your Instagram posts instantly.

 1. Plan multiple posts at a time